gkbrasselle/DS4002CS3/README.md

 3. Next, open the "step2_EDA.ipynb" in the "SCRIPTS" folder to create some visuals.
 This will help better understand the variables used in the dataset.

 ## References
 [1] “Face-recognition,” PyPI, https://pypi.org/project/face-recognition/ (accessed Nov.
 6, 2024).
+[2]	A. Najibi, “Racial Discrimination in Face Recognition Technology,” Science in the News, https://sitn.hms.harvard.edu/flash/2020/racial-discrimination-in-face-recognition-technology/ (accessed Nov.
+9, 2024).